franciskershaw/game-of-fives/testing.md

 Visuals/Responsiveness

-* Testing while writing the code was carried out using Gitpod's browser preview in order to make sure that elements and styles in particular were displaying as intended.
+* Testing of the front-end visuals was carried out using Gitpod's browser preview in order to make sure that elements and styles were displaying as intended.
 * While on the temporary browser previews, Google Chrome's developer tools were always in use to check the responsiveness of my pages across a number of screen sizes.

 Game logic